Live from the Southern Command in sunny South Florida.

 I've got to find a way to make sure I can point to X number of dollars I am generating as insurance against this.

-And in the process of of talking my way through this, it was a great learning experience because I then found out what my real purpose was.
+And in the process of talking my way through this, it was a great learning experience because I then found out what my real purpose was.

 And that's not why people form businesses.

-They form businesses because they have a passion to provide a service or manufacture a product that they love that they think would sell big time, and they can make a profit at.
+They form businesses because they have a passion to provide a service or manufacture a product that they love, that they think would sell big time and they can make a profit at.

-They're they they're not there to help a community.
+They're not there to help a community.

 They work hand in hand, but companies don't form in order to make sure a community stays vibrant.

-They do contribute and donate to it, of course, but the purpose is the ongoing success of the company, and whatever you as an employee contribute to that ongoing success is how your value is going to be assessed and how your compensation will be assessed.
+And whatever you as an employee contribute to that ongoing success is how your value is going to be assessed and how your compensation will be assessed.

-Now, there of course, not everything is fair at every step of the game, but that's the theory.
+Now, of course, not everything is fair at every step of the game, but that's the theory.

 And a proper understanding of that would help so many people who don't even get that much about it.